Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 Engraving and Cutting 3mm Plywood

 There are many awesome plywood laser-cut creations on Etsy.
 There is even a physical shop near me that has a lot of awesome creations on display for sale.
 And all these models are made with mostly 3mm plus plywood material.
-And while testing the 1600mW laser module, I came to the conclusion that it is not feasible for such a task as it takes a lot of time to cut through to create a decorative box with fine detail, for example.
+While testing the 1600mW laser module, I came to the conclusion that it is not feasible for such a task as it takes a lot of time to cut through to create a decorative box with fine detail, for example.

 Laser Job Preview and Settings